 So, if you feel depressed, overwhelmed, or under a lot of stress, you should talk to your doctor or a mental health professional about it.

 Talking, exercise, and meditation therapy are all activities that can replace the bad habits that cause your mental state to worsen..

 This way, you’ll improve your mood and have more energy to take care of yourself.

-If you have to spend time with someone who can’t stop smoking, ask them to at least not smoke near you or indoors, such as in the house, office, or car.
+If you have to spend time with someone who can’t stop smoking, ask them to at least not smoke near you or to not do it indoors (in the house, office, car, etc).

-Maybe with your help, that person can quit this bad habit.
+Plus, maybe with your help, they can drop this bad habit.